-House passes bill to expand health care for veterans exposed to toxins; 174 Republicans voted against
+House passes bill to expand health care for veterans exposed to toxins; 174 Republicans vote against

 “We are not doing right by our veterans by being fiscally irresponsible in their name.
 And I say that as a veteran myself,” Miller-Meeks said.

-Under the House bill, 23 health conditions, including respiratory conditions and cancers, would be considered to have either been caused by or exacerbated by military service, meaning veterans afflicted with these conditions would no longer have to prove that they were caused by their exposure to these toxins.
+Under the House bill, 23 health conditions, including respiratory conditions and cancers, would be considered to have either been caused by or exacerbated by military service, meaning veterans with these conditions would no longer have to prove that they were caused by their exposure to the toxins.

 House Speaker Nancy Pelosi (D-Calif.), during a news conference Thursday, said she was “amazed and surprised” by Republicans’ criticism of the bill’s price tag.